Download the Professional Imagemaker app on to your iPhone,iPad or iPod Touch

 Qualifications must conform to the following criteria:

 All submissions must be accompanied by a completed application form, and the appropriate fee.
 Each print must have the appropriate label attached to the rear as supplied by head office.
-Cheques should be payable to SWPP The Qualification that you are applying for must be clearly marked on the outside of the packaging or inner packaging where applicable.
+The Qualification that you are applying for must be clearly marked on the outside of the packaging or inner packaging where applicable.
 Adequate packaging and return postage must be included if you require your prints to be returned.
-Your submission will be judged “as it is presented”, so please ensure that it is adequately and securely packed.
+Your submission will be judged "as it is presented", so please ensure that it is adequately and securely packed.
 If your entry is to be judged as a panel, an appropriate diagram should be included.
 Each print in the panel will also be examined in isolation.
 Presentation will be taken into account and the photographer is expected to have mastered the chosen effect, technique, or process that is selected.
 The submission should comprise examples of the member's own commissioned work, in which they themselves have made an obvious contribution to the end product, over and above the directions and services provide by third parties.
-Each print must be numbered on the back.
-Each print (excluding mount) will be a minimum of 10"x 8" in size.
-All prints in the submission must have been taken within the eighteen months prior to the submission date.
-The identity of the photographer must remain anonymous except by way of the application form.
-The decision of the chairman of the Panel of Judges is final and no correspondence will be entered into.
-However, all applicants will receive a critique indicating and outlining any major failure points Failed panels may be re-submitted within six months at a reduced fee.

 Return of prints